dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 Unfortunately, HUD doesn't publish data on these numbers.
 However, they do publish *reports*, both for the [entire nation](https://www.hudexchange.info/programs/coc/coc-homeless-populations-and-subpopulations-reports/?filter_Year=&filter_Scope=NatlTerrDC&filter_State=&filter_CoC=&program=CoC&group=PopSub), for [individual states](https://www.hudexchange.info/programs/coc/coc-homeless-populations-and-subpopulations-reports/?filter_Year=&filter_Scope=State&filter_State=&filter_CoC=&program=CoC&group=PopSub), and for [each individual region](https://www.hudexchange.info/programs/coc/coc-homeless-populations-and-subpopulations-reports/?filter_Year=&filter_Scope=CoC&filter_State=&filter_CoC=&program=CoC&group=PopSub).

 So, I did the sensible thing.
-I downloaded the .pdf files for each of the 6,082 different reports, wrote a script to convert each .pdf to plain text, wrote a parser for that text, compensated for 8 billion inconsistencies in how the reports were laid out, damn you HUD, damn you to hell, extracted the data for each of the above categories, and made plots.
+I downloaded the .pdf files for each of the 6082 different reports, wrote a script to convert each .pdf to plain text, wrote a parser for that text, compensated for 8 billion inconsistencies in how the reports were laid out, damn you HUD, damn you to hell, extracted the data for each of the above categories, and made plots.

-### Nationally, there is only a small uptick in mental illness and substance abuse.
+**Nationally, there is only a small uptick in mental illness and substance abuse.**

 ![national rates of homelessness with mental health and substance abuse 2007-2020](/img/homeless-crisis/national/Entire Nation.svg)